-We are living in exciting and innovative times with futuristic technology literally at our fingertips.
+We are living in exciting and innovative times with futuristic technology literally at our fingertips to impact business.
 But for the longest time, small to medium sized businesses were not serviced by the latest tech trends enterprises have been able to benefit from.
 That is, until now.

-In this article, we’ll explore these technology trends and how they will impact business in 2018 and beyond.
+In this article, we’ll explore these technology trends and how they will impact business in the future.

 Want to increase your customer experience right now?

 This evolving area of computer science is the future for service businesses, and it’s already affecting the way we live and work today.
 In fact, research firm Markets and Markets estimates that the machine learning market will grow from $1.41 billion in 2017 to $8.81 billion by 2022!

 So buckle up because these technology trends will impact business, from marketing, to operations all the way through to payroll.
 Here’s how: